The 7 Best Road Bike Pedals & Cleats to Ride

 My Verdict

-I chose the Shimano Ultegra R8000 SPD-SL as the best road bike pedals overall because of the following reasons:
+I chose the Shimano Ultegra R8000 SPD-SL as the best road bike pedals overall for the following reasons:

 • They are relatively affordable (compared to Dura-Ace or Wahoo Speedplay pedals), considering their weight and durability.